top of page

 badFood.jpeg

-Our third focus is showing pet owners the basic care for their beloved animals, the importance of vaccinations, spay/neuter, as well as first aid and the need for taking their injured or sick pets to the veterinarian when the condition is treatable.
+Our third focus is showing pet owners the basic care for their beloved animals, the importance of vaccinations, spay/neuter, as well as first aid and the need for taking their injured or sick pets to the veterinarian in a timely fashion.
 We already distribute educational materials at our clinic and campaigns, but we also plan to make videos, have live presentations in the community center and in schools.
 Education is the key to helping the future of the animals in our community, and the upcoming generation will be the leaders in having compassion for pets and street animals.

 Spay/Neuter Programs